 Ask any professional YouTuber how much time it took to achieve their goals, and they will tell you “a hell of a lot.”
 Some became successful after a month of posting; others, in turn, reached their milestone after a year.
 The point is, you need to gauge your posting.
 And you shouldn’t criticize your content before you cross a threshold of 30 videos.
 It’s best to have a preliminary idea, work on specifics, record the video, and let it out on YouTube.
 It doesn’t matter whether you get 20 or 1 follower.
 Try not to pay attention to that before posting 30 videos.

 Generating selfish content

 Suppose you say you like your videos.
-They’re refined, well-recorded, engaging.
+They’re refined, well-recorded, and engaging.
 Why are they not getting views and likes then?
 While the previous questions are critical, it’s essential to think about the viewers first and your opinion second.
 You’re creating the content for whom?
 Your problem is with limited subscription numbers, and you want to double them.
 Therefore, you must think about your audience in the first place.
 What do they expect from you?
 What do they already know?
 What do they want to know?

 Spawning selfish videos–focusing on things that are interesting to you only–is a mistake many YouTubers commit daily.
 You should put your subs first and analyze their expectations.
 Meeting them will make your subscription number skyrocket.

 Scratching the surface and being unable to see the channel’s long-term purpose

 You may prioritize the viewers and attempt to appeal to them, but your videos still aren’t sufficient in terms of views.
 What could go wrong?
 While many reasons could result in that, it was probably the lack of expertise.
 Your videos could fall short because you haven’t been insightful enough and haven’t included things people hadn’t known before.